South American nations at the FIFA World Cup: 2002: Ecuador debut, Brazil's fifth World Cup title

 Against England in the quarter-finals, Brazil came from behind to win 2–1.
 Brazil's Ronaldinho caught out England goalkeeper David Seaman with a lobbed free kick from 42 yards to complete their comeback and see them advance into the final four.
-Ronaldinho also assisted teammate Rivaldo for Brazil's first goal, but was later sent off for stamping on the right ankle of England's Danny Mills.
+Ronaldinho also assisted teammate Rivaldo for Brazil's first goal, but was later sent off for stomping on the right ankle of England's Danny Mills.

 Brazil's semi-final match was against Turkey, a team they had already faced in their group.
-Again, this match was difficult, as Brazil narrowly won 1–0 with a goal by Ronaldo.
-Rivaldo had scored in all five games for his side.in the tournament leading up to this one, but failed to hit the target in the sixth.
-This ended his chance of repeating Jairzinho's achievement of scoring in every game of the World Cup for Brazil in 1970.
+Again, this match was difficult, as Brazil narrowly won 1–0 with a goal by Ronaldo, in the first game where Rivaldo did not score.

 The final was between two of the most successful teams in the competition's history: Germany and Brazil.
 Incredibly, the teams had never played each other in the World Cup before, besides a match between Brazil and East Germany in the 1974 edition.
 German goalkeeper Oliver Kahn had been the tournament's best keeper, but was not able to keep out Brazil in the final, as Ronaldo vanquished his 1998 demons by scoring both goals in a 2–0 triumph.
 Ronaldo also won the Golden Shoe as the tournament's leading scorer, though Kahn was awarded the Golden Ball as the most outstanding player.
-This match also marked Brazilian captain Cafu's third appearance in a World Cup final, a feat that had yet to be accomplished by any other player in the history of the tournament.
-The title marked Brazil's fifth World Cup championship, more than any other nation had achieved, also becoming the first team to win all seven of their games in the tournament without the need for any extra time or penalty shoot-outs.
+This match also marked Brazilian captain Cafu's third straight appearance in a World Cup final, a feat yet to be equaled.
+The title marked Brazil's fifth World Cup championship, more than any other nation had achieved, also becoming the first team to win all seven of their games in the tournament, which were also done without the need for any extra time or penalty shoot-outs.